-This blog is the second installment of our District Funding series, where we examine the ways the Fort Collins-Loveland Water and South Fort Collins Sanitation Districts are funded through various initiatives and fees.
+This blog is the second installment of our District Funding series, where we examine the ways the Fort Collins-Loveland Water District is funded through various initiatives and fees.
 This particular post covers new taps.
 To read the first in the series, which covers customer billing and how to read your bill, click here.

-We recently examined how current customers help fund FCLWD and SFCSD ongoing operations.
+We recently examined how current customers help fund FCLWD’s ongoing operations.
 But that’s just one revenue funnel that funds our overall budget.
-The Districts’ approach to funding growth comes in the form of new tap fees.
+The District’s approach to funding growth comes in the form of new tap fees.
 This lifts the burden from our current customers and places it on expansion by charging development for access to new water taps.
 This is the heart of our “Growth to Pay Its Way” approach.

-New taps fund what the Districts refer to as non-operating projects—that is, projects that are not currently part of our operating system but rather serve the region’s growth.
+New taps fund what the District refers to as non-operating projects—that is, projects that are not currently part of our operating system but rather serve the region’s growth.
 But what exactly constitutes a new tap?
 How much does it cost?
-How frequently do new tap applications arrive at the Districts and who is submitting them?
+How frequently do new tap applications arrive at the District and who is submitting them?
 This blog covers all of that and more in our effort to bring an added level of transparency to District operations.

-What do the Districts consider a new tap?
+What does the District consider a new tap?

 Simply put, the only way to get water into a building or onto a parcel of land within the District is to own a water tap purchased through FCLWD.
-The same goes for getting wastewater out of a building, you need a sewer tap purchased through SFCSD.
-For new customers, that means purchasing what the Districts refer to as a new tap.
+For new customers, that means purchasing what the District refers to as a new tap.
 But the vast majority of homeowners, renters and commercial business owners don’t go through the process of purchasing a tap, since that’s most often done by the developer before properties are initially sold, so the idea of a new tap is a bit mysterious to many.
 For the average dweller, a tap looks like a water meter—that device at your access point or buried in the meter pit in your yard that measures water consumption.
 This is the end result of a purchased water tap…so let’s back up just a bit to see how we get there.

-Water and sewer services – the pipes themselves – are officially connected and then buried underground, and a water meter is installed, once the fee is paid.
+Water services – the pipes themselves – are officially connected and then buried underground, and a water meter is installed, once the fee is paid.

 What is the process for creating and approving new taps?

 Let’s take a brief look at the process for approving these new taps.
-The process designated by the FCLWD and SFCSD includes multiple steps with multiple departments overseeing the physical installation of piping.
-Both the developer and the Districts are looking for “Substantial Completion” of the installation, which means the project is completed enough for its intended use, including health and safety testing.
-In the case of water and sewer pipes, it means they’re fit for receiving water per their standards and ready for the meter installation.
+The process designated by the FCLWD includes multiple steps with multiple departments overseeing the physical installation of piping.
+Both the developer and the District are looking for “Substantial Completion” of the installation, which means the project is completed enough for its intended use, including health and safety testing.
+In the case of water pipes, it means they’re fit for receiving water per their standards and ready for the meter installation.